 There was once a king of Ayodhya called Ambarisa.
 He was preparing for the grand yagna when Indra stole the sacrificial horse.
 The king wandered into the forest looking for another victim for the sacrifice when he found himself in the hermitage of a poor Brahmin called Rcika.
 Rcika had three sons and agreed to give one of them to the king for his sacrifice.
 But he is reluctant to part with the eldest son and his wife refuses to let the youngest one go, so the middle child Sunahshepa steps up and says that since his parents have not shown any interest in his life, he is available to the king.

-Benaras Bhima Bodhisatva Brahmadatta Creation creation myth curses and boons Darika Dharnendra Dhola Diskit Draupadi Frog king Ganesha Gangamma Gond Hanuman Indra Jatak Jujaka brahmin Krishna Kshetrapal temple Mahabharata Mahadeo Mahakali Mandyavishya snake Maru Meghmali Monastery monitor lizard Narada Padmavati Parvati Pelagadu Rama Ramayana Rukmini selfless king Shiva Sita Tallapaka Shrine Tirthankara Tirupati Vishwamitra water
+Bhima Bodhisatva Brahmadatta Creation creation myth curses and boons Darika Devi Dharnendra Diskit Draupadi Frog king Ganesha Gangamma Gond Hanuman Indra Jatak Jujaka brahmin Karna Krishna Kshetrapal temple Mahabharata Mahadeo Mahakali Mandyavishya snake Meghmali Monastery monitor lizard Narada Padmavati Parvati Pelagadu Rama Ramayana Rukmini selfless king Shiva Sita Tallapaka Shrine Tirthankara Tirupati Vikramaditya Vishwamitra water